augustocolombelli/pact-contract-test/README.md

 ## Starting with docker compose
 There is an option to start all services using `docker-compose`.
 This approach is preferable for observing the integration between all services within a `black-box` context.

 First make sure that all services is not running and all ports are available to use.
-Down all services that is running with `docker-compose` with the command below.
+When applicable, down all services that is running with the command below.
 ```
 docker-compose down
 ```